-To view or edit the DNS settings for domains, do check out this link.
+Check out this link to view or edit the DNS settings for domains.

-So that Shopify stores can send their emails directly to their customers’ inboxes, they need to prune their list regularly.
-Remove those who have not clicked or opened their emails for a certain period.
+Regularly cleaning your list is essential so that Shopify stores can send their emails directly to their customers’ inboxes.
+So, remove those who have not clicked or opened their emails for a certain period.

 Even if you have a smaller email, but they are more engaged, it will still be better than a big email list that is only made of dead weight.

 Knowing the ideal time to send your email has been a hot topic among marketers.
-And although there’s no silver bullet for every business, we do have some insight and advice.
+Although there’s no silver bullet for every business, we have some insight and advice.

-Based on tests, it has been shown that Tuesday is a good day for recipients to engage.
-Meaning to say, this is the best day to send your newsletters.
+Based on tests, Tuesday is a good day for recipients to engage.
+Simply put, this is the best day to send your newsletters.

-As to the time, avoid sending at the top of the hour (10:07 instead of 10:00) as this increases the chance that your mail will be delayed and will not reach the inbox as you originally intended.
+As to the time, avoid sending at the top of the hour (10:07 instead of 10:00).
+This increases the chance that your mail will be delayed and not reach the inbox you originally intended.